West coast USA road trip itinerary

 Bixby Creek Bridge along US Highway 1.

-You can drive from San Francisco to Los Angeles over boring Highway 5 (it will take about 6 hours) or you can choose to drive the slow but insanely beautiful Highway 1 (a.k.a. the Pacific Coast Highway) for at least two days).
-Please opt for the Pacific Coast Highway, because there are many beautiful things to see.
+You can drive from San Francisco to Los Angeles over slightly boring Highway 5 (it will take about 6 hours) or you can choose to drive the slow but insanely beautiful Highway 1 (a.k.a. the Pacific Coast Highway) for at least two days).
+I, of course, recommend the incredible Pacific Coast Highway, because there are many beautiful things to see.

-For example, visit the pretty town of Santa Cruz, go whale-watching in Monterey and enjoy the Big Sur, filled with beautiful cliffs, sea lions, and lovely beaches.
-And make sure to stop in Santa Barbara, one of the most beautiful towns on the West Coast USA.
+For example, visit the pretty town of Santa Cruz, go whale-watching in Monterey, and enjoy the Big Sur, filled with beautiful cliffs, sea lions, and lovely beaches.
+Make sure to stop in Santa Barbara, one of the most beautiful towns on the West Coast USA.
 You can easily spend multiple days driving this road because there are many beautiful stops along the Pacific Coast Highway.

 Day 22, 23 & 24: Los Angeles